gurpreet2301/ACENET_Summer_School_MPI/_episodes/07-reduction.md

 - MPI_Gather: Collect data from all processes to one process, opposite of Scatter
 - MPI_AllGather: A variation on Gather where the result is then distributed to all processes
 - MPI_AllToAll: Scatter/Gather from all procs to all procs--- In other words, a complete exchange (of some data structure)
-- MPI_AllReduce: Global reduction (e.g. sum, max, min, ...) where the result is then broadcast to all procs
+- MPI_Allreduce: Global reduction (e.g. sum, max, min, ...) where the result is then broadcast to all procs
 - MPI_Barrier: Forces all processes to synchronize, i.e. wait for the last one to catch up before moving on

 By "families" we mean that there are several related routines in each family, e.g. `MPI_Scatter, MPI_IScatter, MPI_ScatterV, MPI_IScatterV`